branch42-team/nestjs-mcp-server/README.md

 A comprehensive, production-ready **NestJS template** that combines modern backend architecture with AI capabilities through the **Model Context Protocol (MCP)**.
 Perfect for building intelligent applications, LMS platforms, content management systems, or any project requiring semantic search and AI integration.

+> **Note**: This template extends [ultimate-nestjs-boilerplate](https://github.com/niraj-khatiwada/ultimate-nestjs-boilerplate) by [@niraj-khatiwada](https://github.com/niraj-khatiwada) with MCP server, RAG pipeline, and AI capabilities.
+All credits for the excellent foundation go to the original author.

 ### What Makes This Different?

 - 🤖 **Built-in MCP Server**: Expose your data to AI agents with standardized protocol